Defaies History, Family Crest & Coats of Arms

-The region of ancient France known as Auvergne is where the name Defaies was born.
+The region of ancient France known as Auvergne, is where the name Defaies was born.
 Defaies was a name for someone who lived near a grove of beech trees.
-It is associated with the Auvergne region of France, on the Massíf Central in the south and center of the country.
+It is associated with the Auvergne region of France, on the Massíf Central, which is located in south-central France.

 Early Origins of the Defaies family

-The surname Defaies was first found in Auvergne, a historic province in south central France.
+The surname Defaies was first found in Auvergne, a historic province located in south-central France.

 Early History of the Defaies family

 This web page shows only a small excerpt of our Defaies research.
 Another 454 words (32 lines of text) covering the years 1145, 1220, 1360, 1309, 1393, 1400, 1500, 1669, 1764, 1757, 1806, 1814, 1700, 1709, 1674 and 1731 are included under the topic Early Defaies History in all our PDF Extended History products and printed products wherever possible.

 Throughout the course of history most surnames have undergone changes for many reasons.
 During the early development of the French language, a son and father may not have chosen to spell their name the same way.
 Many are simple spelling changes by a person who gave his name, phonetically, to a scribe, priest, or recorder.
 Many names held prefixes or suffixes which became optional as they passed through the centuries, or were adopted by different branches to signify either a political or religious adherence.
 Hence, we have many spelling variations of this name, Defaies some of which are Fay, Fait, Fais, Faie, Faite, Faies, Fez, Fée, Faye, De Fay, De Fait, De Fais, De Faie, De Faies, De Fez, De Fée, De Fé, Fé, De Faye and many more.